Content Repurposing: 24 Easy Ways To Extend The Life Of Your Next Blog Post

 In either scenario, you can use old content to help create your challenges, and vice versa.

-You can use Periscope to repurpose old blog posts, emails, courses and more.
 By far, the best way to repurpose content is to change mediums – a post to a video or video to a podcast.

 People like to learn in different ways – written, audio, or visual.
 Jonathan makes sure to capture a bigger audience by providing multiple ways to consume his content.